pauleveritt/kaybee/docs/index.rst

             style: is-primary
             more_href: features
           - heading: Resources
-            subheading: Embed YAML in pages to make resources.
+            subheading: YAML in pages to make resources
             bullets:
                 - Use a special Sphinx directive to put some YAML at the top of your document
-                - Kaybee then records this in a Python database in your app
+                - Kaybee then records this in a Python document database in your app
                 - Use out-of-the-box directives or write classes to make your own resources using a simple decorator on a Python class
                 - Access the resource in your Jinja2 template